GoAuditsGoAudits

 If you discover any issues during your fire extinguisher safety check, communicate this immediately to the relevant individual or department within your organization responsible for fire safety.
 They should arrange for a certified fire equipment company to replace, service, or repair the fire extinguisher as necessary.

-Leverage GoAudits to Perform Fire Extinguisher Assessments Effectively
+Perform Fire Extinguisher Assessments Effectively with GoAudits

 • Streamline data collection with a customizable library of checklists tailored specifically for fire extinguisher inspections.